Mike Lombardo

-Michael Lawrence Lombardo (born March 30, 1988) is an American former musician.
+Michael Lawrence Lombardo (born March 30, 1988) is an American musician, sound engineer, and convicted sex offender.
 He was known for writing piano-driven rock songs and posting them on YouTube under the username "MikeLombardoMusic", until his 2013 conviction on child pornography charges.
 He was previously signed to DFTBA Records through which he released one LP, Songs for a New Day, and one EP, The Alchemist.
 Lombardo posted music videos, song tutorials, and personal updates on his YouTube channel which had over 20,000 subscribers before its closure.

 As of August 16, 2018, Lombardo was released from FCI Fort Dix, having served a five-year sentence at the facility after pleading guilty to child pornography charges.

-Since his release, Lombardo has gone on to do notable audio work under the name "Michael Lawrence," becoming an editor for several audio publications, and performing system engineering work on large scale tours.

 Musical background

 Lombardo frequently states that he has been making music since he was two years old.
 He graduated a year early from Berklee College of Music in 2009, earning a degree in songwriting.
 He first started uploading original songs on YouTube as a way to post his homework for class assignments.